Better a small serving of vegetables with love

 Once Solomon was restored to the throne, he recalled this personal incident and wrote in Proverbs: “Better a small serving of vegetables with love than a fattened calf with hatred.”

 This advice born out of Solomon’s own experience teaches us that how we give is just as important as what we give – or perhaps even more so.
-The Jewish sages taught that it is better to give a poor man a meal of vegetables with a happy face than a meal of meat with an angry one.
+It is better to give a poor man a meal of vegetables with a happy face than a meal of meat with an angry one.

 Let’s remember this message whether we are extending a hand to strangers, friends, or our family members.
 Do it with love — or not at all.
 No one wants to feel diminished while receiving help.
 It’s not about how much we can give, but how much love is in our hearts while we are giving.